alf-p-steinbach/Learn-programming-with-C---in-Windows/parts/chapter-01.md

 <img src="chapter 01/images/sshot-javascript-alert.png" >

-You can try this out.
-There are *lots* of things that can go wrong so you do not necessarily, as yet, succceed.
-But it’s worth trying, especially if you can get help from others (or, Google is your friend).
+You can try this out by copying the code exactly to a local “.html” text file.
+It’s possible to fail because there are *lots* of things that can go wrong.
+In that case try to figure out what went wrong, and remember that you can get help from others in forums e.g. on Reddit, and/or by googling the problem.

 #### 1.2.2 &nbsp;Example: C++ presenting a Windows desktop message box.